hamperlgroup/mmmea/README.md

 •	If ROI segmentation is done via Stardist (https://github.com/stardist/stardist), Stardist also needs to be added to the list of update sites.

 •	If ROI segmentation is done via Stardist, a Stardist model is needed. mESCs models are available in the "stardist_models" folder.
+The models shared have been trained on mESCs-segmented nuclei using a sirDNA far-red DNA dye or using a RNAPIIpS2 antibody.
+Images were acquired using a Nikon T2 inverted microscope with an Andor Dragonfly spinning disk, combined with a 40X air objective and an iXon Life 888 EMCCD camera.

 •	To measure colocalization, the macro uses the EZcolocalization plugin.
 The plugin can be downloaded from https://github.com/DrHanLim/EzColocalization and moved to the plugin folder of Fiji.